EECS481-Official/tutorial/slides/02-Developers/05-list.html.md

     - title: Unsemantic List exercise
       description: |
         Update the example below so that the items are expressed as a list.
-The easiest way to make this semantic is to use a list tag.
-If that is not possible, wrap the elements in a container and give it a role of ```list```.
-The individual items will need to be identified with a role of ```listitem```.
+The easiest way to make this semantic is to use a list tag, such as <ul> or <ol>, and then wrap the contents in <li>.
+If that is not possible, wrap the elements in any container, such as a <div> and give it a role of ```list``` by setting the role attribute inside the tag.
+In addition, the individual items will need to be identified with a role of ```listitem```.

       code: |
         <div>